 After graduating from secondary school and performing locally on various stages with an after-school music program band, Perepelica moved to Lithuania to study jazz at Klaipeda University and Lithuanian Music and Theater Academy in Vilnius and play music professionally.
 During five years spent in the neighboring country, he had become one of the busiest bassists in the Baltic area performing with MTV EMA-winning band "Happyendless," Evelina Sasenko's "Rendez-Vous," "Colder," Kestutis Vaiginis, Liudas Mockunas, Arturas Anusauskas, Vytautas Labutis, Andrej Polevikov, Paulius Zdanavicius, Darius Rudis, Augustas Baronas, Leonardas Pilkauskas, Giedrius Nakas, Laura Budreckyte, Daiva Starinskaite, Jurgis Bruzga, Egle Sirvydyte, Domantas Razauskas, and many others around the Baltics at various venues and international jazz and world music festivals.

-He also participated in National TV and Radio programs including LRT-2 music program "Improvizaciju Aleja" with Egle Sirvydyte and band; recorded and released popular singles with "Happyendless", "Colder" and Egle Sirvydyte; was a member of Lithuanian Jazz Federation.
+Perepelica also appeared on the Lithuanian National TV and Radio, including the LRT-2 music program "Improvizaciju Aleja" with Egle Sirvydyte band; recorded and released popular singles with "Happyendless," "Colder," and Egle Sirvydyte; was a member of Lithuanian Jazz Federation.

-Maksim has been a member of "IJHF" (International Jazz Harp Foundation), working and performing together with the world class jazz harpists-virtuosos: Edmar Castañeda, Park Stickney, Deborah Henson-Conant, Maeve Gilchrist, Rossitza Milevska, Sabine Meijers, Brenda Dor-Groot and many others.
+Perepelica has been a member of "IJHF" (International Jazz Harp Foundation), working and performing with the world-class jazz harpists-virtuosos: Edmar Castañeda, Park Stickney, Deborah Henson-Conant, Maeve Gilchrist, Rossitza Milevska, Sabine Meijers, Brenda Dor-Groot, and many others.